 Note: Exact vehicle makes and models are subject to availability.

-The last thing you’d want to happen while on the road—whether it’s your own car or not—is a car breakdown.
-To avoid that stressful situation, make sure to rent a car in good to excellent condition.
-Ideally, it’s a newer model not earlier than 2016 year models.
+The last thing you want while on the road—whether it’s your own car you’re driving or not—is a car breakdown.
+To avoid this stressful situation, make sure to rent a car in good to excellent condition.
+Ideally, a newer model not earlier than 2016 year models.

 On their website and social media accounts, car rental companies would claim that all their vehicles are in prime condition.
 But don’t just take their word for it.
-If it’s possible, visit the garage of the providers you’re considering to inspect the unit you wish to rent.
+If possible, visit the garage of the car rental providers and inspect the unit you wish to rent.

-Take note also of the features available in the rental car.
+Also, take note of the features available in the rental car.
 For instance, most companies offer vehicles with automatic transmission.
-If you prefer to drive a manual, check if a provider’s car rental lineup includes units with manual transmission.
+If you prefer to drive a manual car, check if a provider’s car rental lineup includes units with manual transmission.

 Although not exactly an in-vehicle safety feature, some car for rent companies offer an extra driver for an additional cost, which is a good add-on to consider for long road trips.
-For example, if you’ll travel from Manila to Baguio (which can take up to six hours) and will get a chauffeur-driven service, it’s good to have two drivers taking turns behind the steering wheel, so one of them can take a rest while the other is driving.
+For example, if you’ll travel from Manila to Baguio (which can take up to six hours) and will get a chauffeur-driven service, it’s good to have two drivers taking turns behind the wheel, so one of them can rest while the other drives.